 - Be admitted to UNT and enrolled in an eligible degree program.
 Visiting students are not eligible for financial aid.

 - Complete the Free Application for Federal Student Aid (FAFSA) or the Renewal FAFSA or complete Texas Application for State Financial Aid (TASFA) if eligible.

 - Verify and finalize any pending To Do List items by checking your Tasks on MyUNT.

 Disbursement of Financial Aid and Scholarship Funds

-Wintermester charges will appear on your spring 2022 bill.
-Spring 2022 aid will remain at an Anticipated Aid status until 10 days before the start of the term/semester.
-For more information about financial aid disbursements, see the Disbursement, Payment, and Refund Process site.
+Wintermester charges will appear on your Spring 2024 bill.
+Spring 2024 aid will remain at an Anticipated Aid status until 10 days before the start of the term/semester.
+For more information about financial aid disbursements, refer to the Disbursement, Payment, and Refund Process webpage.